patrickbollmann/flathunt-easy/README.md

  - run: ``` python flathunt.py ```

-The script checks every 10 mins for new flats and sends telegram msg if new flats are found
+The script checks every 10 mins for new flats and sends telegram msg if new flats are found The script was designed with the german websites.
+Depending on your language / changes in website design you might need to change the regular expressions used to filter links